 Supervisor Puglisi has also played a critical role in attracting large-scale projects and initiatives to the Town that have helped to improve the quality of life for residents of the Town.
 For example, under her leadership, Metro-North established a new train station in the Town of Cortlandt which opened in 2012.
 She was also supportive of the establishment of the Cortlandt Town Center and Hollowbrook Golf Course, as well as, the expansion of the Hudson Valley Hospital Center, which have brought many new jobs to the Town.
 Furthermore, many new playgrounds, softball fields and other recreational facilities have been built and upgraded during her administration and she continues to support beautification initiatives throughout the Town.
 Supervisor Puglisi was also a strong advocate and early supporter of the establishment in the Town of the Emergency 911 and Advanced Life Support (ALS) programs in the mid 1990’s and serves on the ALS executive board.

 Linda Puglisi is also strongly committed to assisting and honoring the many Veterans in the Town.
 She works tirelessly on issues for the Town’s Veterans and sponsors many events honoring them as well as saving the V.A. healthcare system (hospital) from being downsized.
 It is critical to maintain needed services at the V.A. for past, present and future Veterans.
-A new Veterans Park was constructed for all of our Veterans in 2012 at the Cortlandt Waterfront Park in the Verplanck section of Cortlandt and the first Purple Heart Veteran's Memorial in Westchester County was dedicated in 2014 at Town Hall.
+A new Veterans Park was constructed for all of our Veterans in 2012 at the Cortlandt Waterfront Park in the Verplanck section of Cortlandt and the first Purple Heart Veterans memorial was dedicated in 2014 at Town Hall in Westchester County.

 Under Supervisor Puglisi’s leadership, the Town has and continues to prosper economically.
 Small businesses, as well as larger national stores, call the Town of Cortlandt home.
 She is strongly committed to continuing to sponsor initiatives to help the Town’s economy grow and prosper.
 In 2014 she will once again be sponsoring a “Shop Cortlandt” and Do Business in Cortlandt” effort along with Civic organizations and supports Cortlandt’s “Taking Care of Business” TV show.